gbdrummer/fluidtype/README.md

 ## Usage

 Just include `fluid-typography.css` in the `<head>` of your html document, and add the `fluid` attribute to the DOM elements you would like to exhibit the fluid behavior.
+See `example.html` for an example implementation.

 ## How it works